2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Unfortunately, to create meetups, one has to spend almost €8 per month (which is approximately €90 per year), which is expensive for a community that is neither structured nor mature yet.
 However, Meetup is very popular in some countries, especially in Canada and the United States; its main advantage is that it allows integrated management of meeting registrations.

-In parallel, **[Orangepillapp](https://www.orangepillapp.com/)** is a paid mobile application that enables Bitcoiners to connect.
+In parallel, **[Orangepillapp](https://www.orangepillapp.com/)** is a paid mobile application that enables Bitcoiners to connect with one another.
 It is, however, also available for a fee (50,000 sats per year, or 200,000 sats for life).

 ####